Hard disk drive failure: Metrics of failures

 SCSI, SAS, and FC drives are more expensive than consumer-grade SATA drives, and usually used in servers and disk arrays, where SATA drives were sold to the home computer and desktop and near-line storage market and were perceived to be less reliable.
 This distinction is now becoming blurred.

-The mean time between failures (MTBF) of SATA drives is usually specified to be about 1 million hours (some drives such as Western Digital Raptor have rated 1.4 million hours MTBF), while SAS/FC drives are rated for upwards of 1.6 million hours.
+The mean time between failures (MTBF) of SATA drives is usually specified to be about 1 million hours.
+Some drives such as Western Digital Raptor have rated 1.4 million hours MTBF, while SAS/FC drives are rated for upwards of 1.6 million hours.
 Modern helium-filled drives are completely sealed without a breather port, thus eliminating the risk of debris ingression, resulting in a typical MTBF of 2.5 million hours.
 However, independent research indicates that MTBF is not a reliable estimate of a drive's longevity (service life).
 MTBF is conducted in laboratory environments in test chambers and is an important metric to determine the quality of a disk drive, but is designed to only measure the relatively constant failure rate over the service life of the drive (the middle of the "bathtub curve") before final wear-out phase.
 A more interpretable, but equivalent, metric to MTBF is annualized failure rate (AFR).
 AFR is the percentage of drive failures expected per year.
 Both AFR and MTBF tend to measure reliability only in the initial part of the life of a hard disk drive thereby understating the real probability of failure of a used drive.
+Server and industrial drives usually have higher MTBF and lower AFR.

 The cloud storage company Backblaze produces an annual report into hard drive reliability.
 However, the company states that it mainly uses commodity consumer drives, which are deployed in enterprise conditions, rather than in their representative conditions and for their intended use.
 Consumer drives are also not tested to work with enterprise RAID cards of the kind used in a datacenter, and may not respond in the time a RAID controller expects; such cards will be identified as having failed when they have not.
 The result of tests of this kind may be relevant or irrelevant to different users, since they accurately represent the performance of consumer drives in the enterprise or under extreme stress, but may not accurately represent their performance in normal or intended use.